Who are some of your favourite artists, and what it is you admire about them?

 It’s the same with NFTs – it’s a very crowded marketplace and a lot are trying to get into it to make a fast buck.
 But if you take the time to create something different, original and really think hard about what the format can offer (with animation, sound, FX, etc), it’s an exciting time to be a creator and we’re at such an early stage of the technology, I think it’ll really provided great new ways to create compelling visual content.
 I know, personally, for the second volume of my ‘Bloodlines’ graphic novel that I’m working on, I have some very cool ideas about how all of this can enhance the story and the experience of the reader/viewer.

 It’s all just beginning…”

 Wise words, as ever, from Nick Percival.
-We love hearing about his experience in the comic book world, and his transition to NFTs, and we are crazy excited for his brand new graphic novel, BLOODLINES, to drop on 26th May.
-If you’d like to hear more from Nick, don’t forget to join us on our Twitch channel at 4pm BST on 26th, for a live Q&A and the official reveal of this groundbreaking new work.
+We love hearing about his experience in the comic book world, and his transition to NFTs, and we are crazy excited to be mass releasing his brand new graphic novel, BLOODLINES, on 25th August.
+If you’d like to hear more from Nick, don’t forget to join us on our Twitch channel at 4pm BST on the 25th, for a live Q&A and the mass release of this groundbreaking new work.